 However, a method was recently described26 that attempts to offer a complete protocol.
 Like many aspects of protein crystallography, it is not new.
 Many of the ideas proposed were already described by Rayment (2002)27.
-The method aims to show crystallographers how to perform the conversion from a single, crystal grown using vapor diffusion, to a batch methodology to grow thousands of crystals.
-The method focuses on vapor diffusion as a common starting point as 95 % of all Protein Data Bank (PDB) depositions come from crystals grown in vapor diffusion plates26.
+The method aims to show crystallographers how to perform the conversion from a single, crystal grown using vapor diffusion, to a batch methodology to grow thousands of micro-crystals.
+The method focuses on vapor diffusion as a common starting point, as 95 % of all Protein Data Bank (PDB) depositions come from crystals grown in vapor diffusion plates26.
 Vapor diffusion is, however, not the ideal method for micro-crystallization26, so a methodology is described to convert vapor diffusion to batch crystallization.
 Once crystals can be grown in batch, scaling routes to larger volumes become more practicable.
 Given the vagaries of protein crystallization, the authors would stress that this method is not failsafe.
 However, the protocol should, at least, provide an insight into the ‘crystallization space’ of a protein.

 This method relies on the protein crystallization phase diagram and how an understanding of that diagram can act as a guide during micro-crystallization optimization.
 A protein phase diagram is commonly depicted as an x/y plot with precipitant and protein concentrations on the x and y axes, respectively (Figure 1A).
 From the pure water point (bottom left corner - Figure 1A), the concentration of both protein and precipitant increases until the solubility line is reached.
 The solubility line marks the point of supersaturation (purple line - Figure 1A).
 When a protein is supersaturated, the solution becomes thermodynamically unstable and will begin separating into two phases: ‘protein-rich’ and a stable saturated solution.
 This separation can occur anywhere beyond the solubility line and its kinetics are dependent upon the properties of the protein and the components of the solution.